zerosquaredio/arty/35t/tutorial_vivado_2019.1.md

 (If you have problems, you can program V:\hardware\m3_for_arty_a7\m3_for_arty_a7\m3_for_arty_a7_reference.bit to re-check the flow)

-Now you should have the stock ARM M3 Cortex example design running with the compiled example software.
+Now you should have the stock ARM M3 Cortex example design running with the compiled example software!

 In the next tutorial we'll go through how to add our own ARM AXI slave device to the design with some additional custom RTL and add code to the Cortex application that accesses the new peripheral.